petraartep/thermostat/README.md

 ---

 ## Learning Objectives
-Use Jasmine to Test-Drive Development of a thermostat
+- [x] Use Jasmine to Test-Drive Development of a thermostat

+## Challenges
+- Debugging
+- CSS

+---
+## How to run

+Open `src/index.html` in your browser.